nystudio107/craft-seomatic/docs/docs/advanced.md

 # Advanced Usage

+Using the debug toolbar, managing config settings, events for PHP developers, bundle / container settings, and using the headless SPA API.

 ## Debug Toolbar

 SEOmatic includes a debug panel for the [Yii2 Debug Toolbar](https://nystudio107.com/blog/profiling-your-website-with-craft-cms-3s-debug-toolbar) that allows you to inspect and debug your SEO data.